6 Survival Techniques: the Basic Survival Skills Everyone Should Know

 Water Treatment Techniques

-Knowing how to treat water is an invaluable skill.
+Knowing how to purify water in the wild is an invaluable skill.
 It can save your life and the lives of the other people in your survival group.

 Treating water is such a critical skill that we recommend having a minimum of two strategies ready to go for treating water, if not more.
 Then, depending on your resources and the source of the water you have found, you will have multiple ways to make the water potable.